dojobo/get-vsmart-email-notices/README.md

 The counting script (countnotices.py) is separate, and written in Python, because I found that Ruby had trouble with Windows file permissions.

+The counting script also writes to a MS-SQL database.
+This provides a permanent record of the counts as well as email (using SQL Server's DB Mail) based on an INSERT trigger.
+TSQL scripts are in the /scripts/ folder for creating the table, triggers, stored procedures, and SQL Server Agent job.

 USAGE: `getnotices.rb yyyy-mm-dd [yyyy-mm-dd]...`
 Just put in the date you want as a command-line argument.
 You can get multiple dates at once.

-`countnotices.py yyyy-mm-dd [yyyy-mm-dd]...`
+Putting no date will default to today's.

 Credentials are separated into credentials.yml.
 This should be in your .gitignore file.
 Use credentials-template.yml file and rename it as credentials.yml.